Domestic Airlines in Colombia 2026 — Avianca, LATAM, Wingo, and Budget Carriers

 Avianca — The National Carrier

-Avianca is the largest and oldest airline in the Americas (founded 1919).
-After emerging from bankruptcy in 2022, the airline has modernized its fleet and streamlined operations.
+Avianca is the oldest continuously operating airline in the Americas (founded 1919).
+After emerging from Chapter 11 bankruptcy in 2021/2022, the airline has modernized its fleet and streamlined operations.
 It is the most reliable option for domestic travel.

 - Fleet: Airbus A320 family for domestic routes